junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon/SPN-Angel-demon-whole-novel.md

 >
 > 04/17/2020 11:46 PM

+##### 01/06/2021 09:09:18 PM: werewolves kill victims, Cas was already locked

-01/06/2021 09:09:18 PM: Sam and Dean are in the Impala, having just fought a pack of werewolves and failing to save any of the victims.
+Sam and Dean are in the Impala, having just fought a pack of werewolves and failing to save any of the victims.
 They mention that Cas is gone and Dean muses that the monsters are winning.
 The scenery that they drive by shows buildings on fire.

 > Sam and Dean drive back from a Hunt.
 They look battered -- fresh bruises mingle with old scars.
 Dean white-knuckles the wheel, as Sam stares out the window, lost in thought.
 The car passes some kind of still burning FIRE... the flames' reflections streak across the car.
 Sam doesn't even flinch.
 >